perfectra1n/volsync/docs/usage/kopia/index.rst

 See :doc:`backup-configuration` for backup setup and configuration options.

-**3. Configure Maintenance (Optional)**
+**3. Configure Maintenance (Recommended)**

-VolSync automatically handles repository maintenance through dedicated CronJobs.
+VolSync provides the KopiaMaintenance CRD for managing repository maintenance operations.
-This provides better resource management and flexible scheduling compared to the legacy maintenanceIntervalDays approach.
+This namespace-scoped resource offers flexible triggering options and performance optimization through cache support.

+**Important Changes:**

+- **maintenanceIntervalDays Removed**: The ``maintenanceIntervalDays`` field has been deprecated and removed from ReplicationSource
+- **Use KopiaMaintenance CRD**: All maintenance operations should now be configured through the dedicated KopiaMaintenance CRD
+- **Flexible Triggers**: Choose between scheduled (cron) or manual (on-demand) maintenance
+- **Cache Support**: Configure persistent cache for improved performance with multiple options
+- **Migration Support**: Seamless migration from deprecated ``schedule`` field to ``trigger.schedule``

-See :doc:`maintenance-cronjobs` for maintenance CronJob configuration, migration from maintenanceIntervalDays, and troubleshooting.
+See :doc:`kopiamaintenance` for the KopiaMaintenance CRD reference, trigger configuration, cache setup, and migration guides.

 **4. Set up Restore Operations**